Code of Student Conduct

 3.1.
 Acts of dishonesty, including but not limited to the following:

 3.2.
-Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other University functions, including its public service functions on or off campus, or other authorized non-University activities when the act occurs on University premises.
+Participating in a demonstration or other activity, or inciting others to participate in such activity, that disrupts or obstructs teaching, research, administration, disciplinary proceedings ,free flow of pedestrian or vehicular traffic, other University functions, including its public service functions on or off campus, or other authorized non-University activities when the act occurs on University premises.

 3.3.
 Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct that threatens or endangers the health, safety, or educational opportunity of any person.